 What are your upcoming acting plans?

 I have just performed Junior Annie with the British Theatre Acadamy at the Stockwell Playhouse, and this week I am filming a TV advert for Jaguar Landrover in London.
 I would really love to get a part in something stagey or in the West End because I love performing.
-I would really love to be in Matilda in the ensemble, but I need to work hard on my singing voice, and there is a lot of competition out there.
+I would really love to be in the Royal Shakespeare Company’s Matilda The Musical in the ensemble, but I need to work hard on my singing voice, and there is a lot of competition out there.
 Obviously, I would LOVE to be in a film and play a really gritty character… someone different to Bella.
 I am very excited for the future!

 Follow Summer on: